 - Click Enter to apply the refactoring.

-The element will be renamed and all instances where that element is referenced will be updated to reflect the changes.
+The element will be renamed and then all instances where that element is referenced will be updated to reflect the changes.

 6.Comment your Code